justinhhorner/blog/content/3d-renderer-from-scratch/20250320-sdl-window/20250320-sdl-window.md

 Now attempt to create an SDL Window.
 This method takes the following parameters:
 - Title - The title of the window in UTF-8 encoding
 - X - The x position of the window
-- y - THe y position of the window
+- y - The y position of the window
 - w - The width of the window, in screen coordinates
 - h - The height of the window, in screen coordinates
 - flags - 0, or one or more of the [SDL_WindowFlags](https://wiki.libsdl.org/SDL2/SDL_WindowFlags) OR'd together.

-It returns a pointer to an `SDL_Window` if successful or NULL on failure.
+It returns a pointer to an `SDL_Window` if successful or `NULL` on failure.

 I added an SDL_Window pointer variable and initialized it to NULL.
-Since I need to provide window width and height to create a window, I created two variables to store those.
+Since I need to provide window width and height to create a window, I created two variables to store those as well.
 ```c
 SDL_Window* window = NULL;
 int window_width = 800;